allenai/pubmedextract/scripts/README.md

 * `01_subet_pubmed_to_clinical_trials.py` - This file provides code that was used to subset the entire PubMed archive to records that are related to clinical trials.
 Note that the records were then further subsetted to those for which Semantic Scholar had full PDFs, but the code for this process is not included.
+To run this file, you will need to download the entire PubMed XML corpus (ftp://ftp.ncbi.nlm.nih.gov/pubmed/baseline).
+See comments within the script for more information.
 * `02_data_setup.py` - This file contains code to pre-process MeSH data, and obtain mappings from PubMed records to disease-related MeSH terms.
 * `03_apply_pubmedextract.py` - Code for the application of PubMedExtract algorithm.
+This takes a very long time.
+If you wish to skip this, the results are already included in `data/pubmedextract_results.pickle`.
 * `04_analysis.py` - Code to generate statistical analysis, tables, and figures.

 Once the parent package `pubmedextract` is installed via `python setup.py pubmedextract` and the data